Gico1941/Tumor-Immune-infiltration-discovery/README.md

-# Tumor-immune-infiltration
+# ScRNAseq/Tumor-immune-infiltration
 ## Description
-To study how the expression of oncogenes affects tumor-immune cell interplay
+scRNA analysis for studying how the expression of oncogenes affects tumor-immune cell interplay

 ## Overview